Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Background, technique, and basic ideas

 Helical modes are basic in electromagneto- and hydrodynamics \citep[see, {\it e.g.},][]{Moses71}.
-They are left- or right-handed, signaturing \textit{chirality}\footnote{This notion is widely used in chemistry, physics and (origin of) life sciences and was called \textit{dissymmetry}, which is still occasionally used, before \citet{Kelvin1904} and various attempts have been made to mathematically quantify it \citep[see, {\it e.g.}, the review by][]{Petitjean03}.} which may be quantified by helicity and its relevant derivatives, such as relative helicity, which are fundamental to the statistical dynamics.
+They are left- or right-handed, signaturing \textit{chirality}\footnote{This notion is widely used in chemistry, physics and (origin of) life sciences and was called \textit{dissymmetry}, which is still occasionally used, before \citet{Kelvin1904} and various attempts have been made to mathematically quantify it \citep[see, {\it e.g.}, the review by][]{Petitjean03}.} which may be quantified by helicity and its relevant derivatives, such as the relative helicity , important for the statistical dynamics.